trescenzi/sylla-api/README.md

 ### /name

+Returns a single name.

 Allowed Methods: POST, GET

-Returns a randomly generated name.
-POST requests are expected to have JSON body with the following key:
+Params are as follows:
+- numSyllables : number

-- **numSyllables** <number> : the number of syllables to use per name
+    The number of syllables to include in the name

+GET requests should provide them as query params, POST as a json body.

 #### Example